Indiana Regional Transfer Study

 This research was funded by Lumina Foundation and included roughly fifty focus groups with 333 transfer students in Indiana from eight Indiana University campuses and eight Ivy Tech Community College campuses.
 This work was planned and executed in close partnership with Indiana University and Ivy Tech.
 While qualitative research is a powerful vehicle for generating a deeper understanding of a problem, the conclusions drawn from research of this kind should be viewed as suggestive rather than definitive.

 Students identified a number of obstacles to smooth and seamless transfer.
 These fall under 4 main themes.
 We have included student quotes from the focus groups to illustrate these themes.
-For more quotes and further description, download the report.

 Nearly every student said a four-year degree is increasingly essential in today’s economy.
 Many also said that completion of an associate degree is an important intermediate step toward a baccalaureate for both practical and psychological reasons.